|Address1601 University Blvd Hamilton, OH|

-Miami University-Hamilton is a public, 4-year college based in Hamilton, undefined that offers both undergraduate and graduate programs to its students.
+Miami University-Hamilton is a public, 4-year college based in Hamilton, Ohio that offers both undergraduate and graduate programs to its students.
 The highest level of offerings is master's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Miami University-Hamilton was $5,477, in addition to fees of $403.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Miami University-Hamilton.